 A: No. The majority of the bus fleet will be off-site providing transit services from 5:30 a.m. to 11:30 p.m. every Monday through Saturday.
 When the buses do return to the facility after 11:30 p.m., they will be cleaned, refueled and then parked overnight.
 The only times that engines will be on and running for the majority of the fleet will be when they depart in the mornings, when they return in the evenings and when they are being serviced.
 Otherwise, there will not be large numbers of idling engines.
 Further, Greenlink is beginning to transition to cleaner, alternative fuel vehicles – including electric buses – and is exploring clean compressed natural gas engines for future purchases.
-The Greenville Transit Authority anticipates adopting a new sustainability goal in Q1 2021 that will prioritize alternative-fueled vehicles for future fleet replacement and expansion purchases.
+The Greenville Transit Authority adopted a new sustainability goal in February 2021 that prioritizes alternative-fueled vehicles for future fleet replacement and expansion purchases.
 This goal will take effect when the new operations and maintenance facility is open.

 Q: How will this impact safety for the families and children in the surrounding neighborhoods?